mucherino/teaching/HPC/MultiAgentSSP.md

 ## Some final comments

-The SSP is used also in the [first lecture](../GPU/intro_ssp.md) about GPU programming.
-Another approach to solve the combinatorial problem is employed in that lecture.
+The SSP is used also in the [first lecture](../GPU/intro_ssp.md) about GPU programming in CUDA.
+Another algorithmic solution is there taken into consideration, where the total number of solutions for an SSP instance is counted (without providing the corresponding subsets of the original set $S$).

 Were you wondering why the letter $H$ was employed in the QUBO reformulation for making reference to the objective function of our optimization problem?